w3c/webextensions/proposals/dark_mode_extension_icons.md

 `icon_variants` is also an optional sub-key in the action key dictionary.

 #### Fallback
-`icon_variants` will be used if they're supplied.
+* `icon_variants` will be used if they're supplied.
 Otherwise `default_icon` will be used if it's supplied.
 If neither are supplied, then `icons` will be used.

+* icon_variants or variants in action.setIcon() must provide both dark and light icon if they occur, right?
+This can simplify the fallback problem.

+* Order of precedence for action:
+API: action.setIcon() → action.icon_variants → action.default_icon → icon_variants → icons

+* Order of precedence for non-action: icon_variants → icons

+What happens if you specify icon_variants.dark but not icon_variants.light, and also icons?
+Do we use the dark mode icon from icon_variants for light as well, or fallback to icons?
+TBD

+What happens if you specify icon_variants.dark but not icon_variants.light, and you don't have icons?
+Do we use the dark mode icon from icon_variants or show an auto-generated icon?
+TBD

 #### Warning or error?
 The new `icon_variants` key (or sub-key) will only emit a non-blocking warning